Rdelux/Udacity-Project-Submission/Project_2/Project2_wirteUp.md

 | Dropout  |  Keep Probability = 50%  |  84  |  84 |
 | Layer 5: Fully Connected   |  84 -> 43 features  |  84  |  43 |

-####3.
-Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 ## 3. Model Training

 I first used the LeNet architecture as a base architecture for my model.
 Since I can't reach the targeted validation accuracy of 93%, I started to examine the data in order to identify the opportunities of how to improve the LeNet model.
 I considered additional convolution layers, patch size, regularization to address overfitting issues, batch size, learning rate, layer depth and data conditioning.

 I used the default optimizer, which is the Adam algorithm to streamline stochastic gradient descent and backpropagation to minimize loss.
 Batch size was increased from 128 to 160 in order to improve validation accuracy.
 Although computationally more expensive, tensorflow-gpu works well with my GeForce 970M GPU graphics board, therefore hardware constraint was not an issue.
 Learning rate was also lowered from 0.001 to 0.0009 in order to make the accuracy progression more stable and achieve higher accuracy.
-I used 28 epochs to reach the desired accuracy.
+I used 20 epochs to reach the desired accuracy.
 I believe that the epoch and batch number can be lowered if the images are converted to grayscale and better normalization technique were used.
-However, the targeted accuracy was achieved, therefore I stopped optimizing my model for the project but I will continue to find better ways to improve the model.
+However, the targeted accuracy was achieved, therefore I stopped optimizing my model for the project but I will continue to find better ways to improve the model in the future.

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 ## 4. Architecture Development